LaureBerti/AI4SDGs/SDG15a/readme.md

 Detecting deforestation through CNNs applied to satellite imagery is a transformative approach to environmental monitoring.
 The fusion of advanced deep learning architectures with growing datasets empowers researchers and policymakers to act swiftly and accurately.
 Continued innovation in model design, data acquisition, and interpretability will drive the next generation of deforestation detection systems, playing a critical role in global conservation efforts.

 ---

-*Explore these resources to deepen your understanding, contribute to open-source efforts, and help protect the planet's forests through cutting-edge AI technologies.*